trimesh/cascadio/README.md

 ### Local Build

-Developed on Linux which should build locally with:
+Developed on Linux which should build locally with docker:

 ```
+# keeping the containers means the OCCT build is cached
+# which makes debugging a lot easier
+# only building one target
-cibuildwheel --platform linux
+CIBW_DEBUG_KEEP_CONTAINER=1 CIBW_BUILD="cp312-manylinux-x86_64" cibuildwheel --platform linux
 ```